 New Mexico – Withholding returns and payments due between March 20 and July 25 are extended to July 25, 2020.
 Penalties are waived, but interest still applies.

 New York – Quarterly and Annual sales and use tax returns penalties and interest are waived for those returns due March 20, 2020, with some exceptions.
-Returns must be filed and the amount due paid within 60 days of the due date.
+Returns must be filed and the amount due paid by June 22, 2020.

 North Carolina – No assessment of penalties for failure to obtain a license, file a return, or pay a tax that is due March 15 through July 15, 2020, if license obtained, return filed, or tax paid on or before July 15, 2020 for the following taxes: